lupyuen/the-things-network-datasource/README.md

 [Add the Data Source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) for "The Things Network"

-Configure the Data Source with these values from `The Things Network → Application → (Your Application) → Integrations → MQTT`...
+Configure the Data Source with the values from `The Things Network → Application → (Your Application) → Integrations → MQTT`...

 #### Basic fields